-An extended review of a 2021 book by Katharine Hayhoe.
+An extended "Reading the Bestsellers" review of a 2021 book by Katharine Hayhoe.

 Note: Our print issue contains a shorter version of this review.
 Faith Today welcomes your thoughts on any of our reviews.
 We also welcome suggestions of other Canadian Christian books to review: Contact us.